Laylo309/react_capstone/README.md

 # Covid-19 data traker

-> SPA web app that helps to get information about Covid-19
+> SPA web app which is created using React and Redux.
+This webapp helps to get new information about Covid-19.